Watching director James Cameron’s “Avatar” at home, sans that third dimension, triggers three critical questions.

-- Does the film still captivate in one less dimension?
+- Does the film still captivate without that extra dimension?

-- Are those clunky lectures still obnoxious on a second viewing?
+- Are those clunky lectures still obnoxious on repeat viewings?

-- Did James Cameron get robbed of a Best Director Oscar?
+- Did Cameron get robbed of a Best Director Oscar?

 Yes (especially on Blu-ray).
 Yes.
 And … most definitely.

 “Avatar” doesn’t need silly glasses to keep us engaged.
-It’s a breeze to enjoy the film on a purely cinematic level – the tightly conceived storyline and whiz-bang action accented by colors we’ve never seen on screen before.
+It’s a breeze to enjoy the film on a purely cinematic level – the crisp narrative and whiz-bang action accented by colors we’ve never seen on screen before.

-“Avatar” takes us to the shimmery world of Pandora, a tribal planet teeming with Unobtainium, an energy source badly needed by those pesky Earthlings.
-So a private contractor teams up with scientists to infiltrate the planet’s inhabits, known as the Na’Vi, to find out the best way they can take it.
+“Avatar” takes us to the shimmery world of Pandora, a tribal planet teeming with Unobtainium, an energy source those pesky Earthlings crave.
+So a private contractor teams up with scientists to infiltrate the planet’s inhabitants, known as the Na’Vi, to find out the best way they can take it.

 By force, if necessary.